Transition Coordinator Home

 What are the best and worst parts of this job?

-Search for careers by discipline (anthropology, biology, psychology, etc.) under the “Success in School” area.
+What final advice do you have for someone interested in this line of work?Search for careers by discipline (anthropology, biology, psychology, etc.) under the “Success in School” area.

 -

-Career One Stop – Explore more than 550 career videos to learn what it's like to work in different types of jobs.
+Explore more than 550 career videos to learn what it's like to work in different types of jobs.
 Videos include typical tasks, work settings, equipment used, education needed, and more.

 NCKSEC Checklist for Transition Planning (all ages)